 \subsection{Output parameters and dependencies}

-\texttt{PySpecKit} creates a cube containing the best-fit parameters (T$_{\mathrm{ex}}$, $\tau$, V$_{\mathrm{c}}$, and $\sigma$ ) and their associated errors for each spectrum and velocity component.
-We then obtain an \nthp modeled cube using these parameters and we separate the first velocity component (FVC) and the second velocity component (SVC) into their own cubes.

-To assess the potential dependence of our results on some input parameters, we analyze the two most prominent and well-defined \nthp filaments (R1 and R2 in Fig.~\ref{fig:SPITZER_N2H+filaments}).
-We first investigate the $start\_pixel$ parameter by keeping all other input parameters constant.
-We perform 716 tests for region R1 and 576 tests for region R2, where each $start\_pixel$ corresponds to a pixel within our test sub-regions.
-Our results indicate that parameters and uncertainties are independent of the initial pixel.
-In addition, we observe that it is necessary to change the starting pixel when fitting multiple velocity components and respective initial guesses.
-This change should be to a pixel that exhibits a spectrum where the number of components are well resolved.
-Furthermore, we test different limits for the parameters ranges in both sub-regions and evaluate their impact on the fitting.
-We conclude that our selected range is sufficiently wide to avoid biasing the results.
+\texttt{PySpecKit} produces cubes containing the best-fit parameters (T$_{\mathrm{ex}}$, $\tau$, V$_{\mathrm{c}}$, and $\sigma$) and their associated uncertainties for each spectrum and velocity component.
+Using these parameters, we construct a modeled \nthp cube and separate the first (FVC) and second (SVC) velocity components into individual cubes.
+To evaluate the dependence of the fitting on the input parameters, we analyze the two most prominent \nthp filaments (R1 and R2; Fig.~\ref{fig:SPITZER_N2H+filaments}).
+We test the $start\_pixel$ parameter while keeping all other inputs fixed, performing 716 fits for R1 and 576 for R2, each using a different initial pixel.
+We find that the derived parameters and uncertainties are largely independent of the initial pixel.
+However, when fitting multiple velocity components, the starting pixel must correspond to a spectrum where the components are clearly resolved.
+We also test different parameter limits and find that our adopted ranges are sufficiently broad to avoid biasing the results.